Tag Archives: Arctic National Wildlife Refuge

 There are numerous steps involved, and, if recommended by the US F&WS, approval is required by the Dept Director, the Secretary of the Interior, and the President.
 Then, the final decision lies with the US Congress; the actual authority to designate land as ‘wilderness’.

-It’s almost comical, really; such a rigorous and formalized process to meander through in order to deem lands “wild”.
+It’s almost comical, really and I’ve written at length on the issue of conserving the refuge.
+But such a rigorous and formalized process to meander through in order to deem lands “wild”.
 Implicit in the word wild is ‘free will’ – yet not quite so wild as to be free of the rigmarole of official procedure, of course.

 Anyone who suggests the 19 million acres of the Arctic National Wildlife Refuge isn’t a wilderness either hasn’t been there or is simply in denial.
 Perhaps I could say it more clearly this way; if the Arctic National Wildlife Refuge doesn’t qualify for ‘wilderness designation’, then we might as well remove that term from our vocabulary.
 Surely there is no place more deserving of such designation than the Refuge?